 The new pollinator patio and butterfly garden were great though, as were the food and selections of beers in the restaurant… The kettle corn seems to be on the sweet side… 😉

 After the long walks in the zoo, dinner that night was close by; in the award-winning restaurant of our hotel, Tulio (1100 Fifth Avenue).
 It still gets excellent online reviews for its Northern Italian cuisine with Pacific North West influences and its vast wine list.
 It did not disappoint as we have a wonderful dinner.

 - Sage Butter and Mascarpone

 - Peperonata, Quail Egg, Fried Caper Gremolata and Bottarga

 - Rotisserie Chicken, Caramelized Garlic, Sage, and Lemon Risotto

 - Tipsy ladyfingers, Espresso Ganache, Mascarpone Fluff, Chocolate Crumbs)

-The gnocchi were beautifully crisp on the outside and fluffy on the inside.
-A great dish that was shared as a starter and everybody just loved them.
+The gnocchi was beautifully crisp on the outside and fluffy on the inside.
+A great dish that was shared as a starter, and everybody just loved them.
 The main dishes were impeccable and paired with a good value 2015 Valpolicella by Allegrini.
-The tiramisu was a nice modern take on the classic dessert without straying too far from the original.
+The tiramisu was a beautiful modern take on the classic dessert without straying too far from the original.
 However, the real stars of the evening were their homemade ice creams.
-The strawberry gelato was already great and full of flavour, but their basil, lemongrass and green tea sorbet was just brilliant.
+The strawberry gelato was already great and full of flavor, but their basil, lemongrass and green tea sorbet was just brilliant.